 Wavelength (Warner Bros. ’78) Rating: B+

 Like Tupelo Honey, this isn't a major work but it is an enjoyable one with some sublime highlights, and as such Wavelength was a significant step up from A Period Of Transition.
 Slightly less serious and more playful than we’re accustomed to and featuring more electric guitar than usual, the album also adds synthesizers and often (too often?) makes use of female backing vocals.
 The Band’s Garth Hudson appears on three tracks ("Kingdom Hall", "Venice U.S.A.," and "Take It Where You Find It"), and Jackie DeShannon co-writes “Santa Fe/Beautiful Obsession,” but this is Van’s album, as fun, upbeat, singable party songs such as “Kingdom Hall” and “Wavelength” could only come from Van The Man.
 Elsewhere, “Natalia” has a wonderfully airy melody and “Venice U.S.A.” is appealingly funky, though its mindlessly singable chorus shows how Van’s (increasingly America-obsessed) lyrics here are sometimes silly or simply sub par.
-In addition, whereas “Wavelength” takes about a minute and a half to get going (this ode to radio is still terrific though), “Venice U.S.A.” overstays its welcome, as do several other songs, I suppose.
+In addition, whereas “Wavelength” takes about a minute and a half to get going (this ode to radio is still terrific though), “Venice U.S.A.” overstays its welcome, as do several other songs.
 The average song length is 6+ minutes, and the long running times aren’t always justified.
 Still, even when Van is uninspired songwriting-wise (“Checkin' It Out,” “Lifetimes,” “Hungry For Your Love”) the album has a soulful warmth and intimacy that his last album largely lacked (though the production is a tad too pristine at times).
 And when Van is inspired, he’s really inspired.
 For example, “Santa Fe/Beautiful Obsession” is a riveting ballad whose self-referential lyrics (“see the cowboy ride”) showed the Belfast Cowboy oozing a confidence that was only growing, his muse having returned after a brief period of waywardness.
 Saving the best for last, “Take It Where You Find It” is a quietly epic love letter to America that gets better and better as it goes along (the song is nearly 9 minutes long).
-Simply put, this song, which I’d rank among Van’s all-time best, makes me want to lock arms with someone, anyone, and commence in a slowly swaying sing along, such is the joyous majesty of this much-overlooked album track, which provides a fantastic finale to a significantly flawed but at times outstanding album.
+Simply put, this song, which I’d rank among Van’s all-time best (even if nobody else ever seems to mention it as such), makes me want to lock arms with someone, anyone, and commence in a slowly swaying sing along, such is the joyous majesty of this much-overlooked album track, which provides a fantastic finale to a significantly flawed but at times outstanding album.

 Into The Music (Warner Bros. ’79) Rating: A